IntelRealSense/librealsense/examples/software-device/readme.md

 This sample demonstrates usage of the `software_device` object, which allows users to create and control custom SDK device not dependent on Intel RealSense hardware.

-`software_device` can be used to generate SDK frames from synthetic or external sources and pass them into SDK processing functionality:
+`software_device` can be used to generate frames from synthetic or external sources and pass them into SDK processing functionality:
 * Record and playback services
 * Post-processing filters
 * Spatial alignment of streams